turingschool/front-end-curriculum/lessons/sass-deep-dive.md

 ## Operators - Covered

 ## 1. Partials and Import

-Partails keep your Sass code organized and won't generate partials it's own CSS file.
+Partials keep your Sass code organized and won't generate partials it's own CSS file.
 You must import them into your main Sass file.

 The config directory is where you store Sass code that doesn't output to CSS.
 This would be global variables for colors, mixins and functions.
 Things you want to scatter alongst all of your other Sass partials.